 |– Quick reading of information||– All rules are not yet writtent ; they will arrive in the next versions.|

 |– Reduction in the number of visible alarms|

 |– User’s actions on grouping|

 |– Excellent integration dans l’interface|

-Canopsis correlation is certainly the best correlation tool for incident management.
+The correlation in Canopsis is certainly the best correlation tool for incident management.

 Intuitive implementation, popular functionalities, and the possibility of changing the rules as and when it is used directly by users: learning the system assisted by the operator is a rich, pragmatic idea.

 Canopsis correlation allows the solution to stand out clearly from other offers on the market.